Civil, Environmental and Sustainable Engineering

 Priority applications dates for our programs are July 1 for spring semester admission and January 1 for fall semester.

-Online applications are made through ASU’s Graduate College and not directly to the School of Sustainable Engineering and the Built Environment.Learn more about graduate applications to SSEBE.
+Online applications are made through ASU’s Graduate Education Office and not directly to the School of Sustainable Engineering and the Built Environment.Learn more about graduate applications to SSEBE.

 SSEBE Advising Office